Small Language Models for Your Niche Needs in 2025

 A small language model (SLM) is an AI model designed to process and generate human language, with a compact architecture, fewer parameters, and lower computational requirements compared to large language models (LLMs).

-What is an SLM vs LLM?
+What is an SLM vs a Large Language Model (LLM)?

 What are the benefits of small language models?

-SLMs offer several benefits, including:
+Small language models offer several benefits, including:

 • faster training times